Celebrating 100 Years of Women’s Voting Rights

 By the early 1990’s, Catt’s childhood home had fallen into disrepair and the National 19th Amendment Society purchased the home and worked with a preservation architect and contractor to restore it.

 The Floyd County Community Foundation has provided multiple grants to support museum projects such as the purchase of new display cases, the suffragist exhibit, and updates to the interpretive center’s kitchen and office space.
 The National 19th Amendment Society also started a nonprofit endowment fund with the Floyd County Community Foundation to provide long-term stability and support for the home, museum, and interpretive center.

-Carrie Chapman Catt’s Home and Museum will be the location of a number of centennial events scheduled this year by the National 19th Amendment Society, including an open house and celebration on August 15.
+Carrie Chapman Catt’s Home and Museum will be the location of a number of centennial events scheduled this year by the National 19th Amendment Society, including a virtual open house and celebration on August 15.

 Centennial plans are also being put into action in Black Hawk County as organizations and individuals have come together to collaborate and form the Cedar Falls-Waterloo 19th Amendment Centennial Committee.
 Participants include the American Association of University Women Cedar Falls-Waterloo (AAUW), Cedar Falls Public Art Committee, Cedar Falls Woman’s Club, League of Women Voters of Black Hawk-Bremer Counties, NAACP, Tuesday Club, Waterloo Woman’s Club, and the YWCA of Black Hawk County.

 “We are focused on one goal,” said Maureen White, Chair of the Cedar Falls-Waterloo 19th Amendment Centennial Committee.
 “To commission and install public art within the community that is in recognition of winning the right to vote for women.”